actuallyashell/UniConffork/README.md

 # Universal Configure(er)
 - Designed for Hyprland.conf etc. files
-- Works with .conf only (WIP for more)
+- Temporarily only orks with .conf only (WIP for more)

   https://dsksnkz.github.io/UniConf/